Andre601/TCMinecartVariants/README.md

 ## Disclaimer

 This resource does NOT add new Minecart models to the game.
 This is NOT a mod nor a plugin.
 The added models are customized Iron Horse Armor, using the `CustomModelData` attribute of Minecraft.
+This means it only supports MC versions with CustomModelData support.

 ## Contents

 The downloadable zip from the Releases page contains the following files and folders:

-- `TCMinecartVariants.zip` - Standalone Resource pack made for Minecraft 1.18.x (Older versions may work but require changes to the `pack.mcmeta`'s `pack_format`).
+- `TCMinecartVariants.zip` - Standalone Resource pack made for Minecraft 1.18.x (Older/Newer versions may work but require changes to the `pack.mcmeta`'s `pack_format`).
 - `tcminecartvariants.yml` - YAML file for the plugin [TrainCarts][traincarts] which adds saved trains to use ([Instructions](#traincarts)).
 - `assets/` - Folder containing the files of the resource.
 Can be added to plugins such as [ItemsAdder][itemsadder] ([Instructions](#itemsadder)).